+Anita Haddad Loomis is a painter who lives and works from her home studio in Kittery, Maine.
+Originally from West Boylston, MA, she started her artist career while in high school.
+After earning a BA in studio art from Framingham State College (MA) in 1989, she worked in the medium of stained glass.
+Establishing a glass studio after graduation, she offered lessons and custom residential stained glass windows and lighting.
 Pursuing work on a grander scale in the field of architectural stained glass, Anita accepted a position as office manager and design/studio assistant with nationally recognized stained glass artist James T. Piercey of J. Piercey Studios, Orlando, Florida.
 With her husband, Paul, and two children, Anita’s family relocated to Florida in 1995.
-Anita remained with the J. Piercey Studio for 10 years, enjoying a very fulfilling career in the architectural stained glass industry.
+Anita remained with J. Piercey Studios for 10 years, enjoying a very fulfilling career in the architectural stained glass field.

 In 2004 Anita returned to college earning her MA in Liberal Arts with a concentration in arts management from the University of Central Florida.
 During her studies, she returned to drawing and painting.
 Following graduation, she and her husband Paul returned to New England where Anita focused on painting and briefly taught art in a Massachusetts public school until the pandemic.
 In 2020, Anita and Paul moved to Kittery, Maine where Anita established Loomis Gallery.
 She exhibits, teaches, creates in her studio and works to help other artists.
 Anita supports her local arts community by serving on arts committees.
 She belongs to several New England art associations, and her paintings exhibit internationally.

 Copyright © 2022-2023 Anita Loomis - All Rights Reserved.
 Duplication or online use of images not permitted without consent of the artist.

 Powered by GoDaddy